This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 I would definitely steer away from classes that only provide a few hours of training if you want to make adequate money from proofreading.

-Beyond your primary training, taking an extra course or two will make you even more desirable to potential customers.
+Taking an extra course or two in addition to your primary training will make you even more desirable to potential customers.

 Would you rather hire a proofreader who completed a crash course or a comprehensive course?